Difference Between NSE and BSE

 NSE and BSE: Similarities

-Despite the numerous differences, NSE and BSE have a lot of features in common.
+NSE and BSE play a vital role in India’s financial ecosystem by offering platforms for capital raising and efficient securities trading.
 Let us take a look at a few such similarities.

 1. Listing and trading